HitTrax™ is the first and only baseball simulator

 The HitTrax gaming module calls balls & strikes, turns rally-killing double plays and scores the winning run on a sacrifice fly.
 Organize hitting leagues, one-day tournaments & home run derbys right in the confines of your facility.

 HitTrax StatsCenter is the online portal that puts HitTrax data at the fingertips of the player, coach and facility administrators.
-Securely stored in the cloud, synced HitTrax data can be accessed anywhere to create in-depth reports for review, illustrate the value of training sessions and clinics, analyze performance trends over any time period, and identify strengths and weaknesses before stepping on the field.
+Securely stored in the cloud, HitTrax data can be accessed anywhere to review in-depth reports, illustrate the value of training sessions and clinics, analyze performance trends over time, and identify strengths and weaknesses before stepping on the field.
 Players can also find where they rank regionally and nationally amongst all HitTrax users in their age group.